EBI-Metagenomics/mgnify-web/scripts/prepare_eez_abs_data/README.md

 Note that the version number i.e _v12 may vary.

+## Testing
+There is a test_data folder that contains the abs_info.csv and test_output.json files for testing purposes.
+The eez_v12 folder has been gitignored due to it's size.
+To download eez shapefile data, you can use this link: https://www.marineregions.org/downloads.php#eezshape

 To run the script, type in the command:
 ```python3 prepare_eez_data.py <shapefile_path> <output_path>```
 The dependencies are defined in the requirements.txt file.